d-loree/minecraft-bedwars-overlay/README.md

 * Automatically add and remove players as they join your lobby, leave, or get final killed.
 * Support for multiple clients: Vanilla/Forge, Badlion, and Lunar Minecraft clients.

-## Easy-Run Method for Windows Users
-For Windows users, running the provided overlay.exe file eliminates the need to install Python and its libraries.
-However, you will still require a [Hypixel API key](https://developer.hypixel.net/).
-Once obtained, you must enter this key into your .env file in the format: `HYPIXEL_API_KEY=YOUR_API_KEY_HERE`

 ## Prerequisites
 *  Python 3.x installed on your system
 * Required Python libraries.
 Install them using the command: `python -m pip install requests Pillow python-dotenv`